magv/wq/README.md

 ## What?

-Wq is a job scheduler for poor people with no root access.
+Wq is a Linux job scheduler for poor people with no root access.

 ## Why?